Graham Chapman: Legacy

 Following Chapman's death, reformations of the Pythons have included an urn said to contain his ashes.
 At the 1998 Aspen Comedy Arts festival, the urn, brought onstage by a stiff English butler, was "accidentally" knocked over by Terry Gilliam, spilling the "ashes" on-stage.
 The apparently cremated remains were then removed with a DustBuster.
 Idle recalled meeting Sherlock, saying "I wish he [Chapman] was here now" and Sherlock replied "Oh, but he is.
 He's in my pocket!"

-Asteroid 9617 Grahamchapman, named in Chapman's honour, is one of six asteroids named after the Python members.

 In 1997, Sherlock allowed Jim Yoakum to start the "Graham Chapman Archives".
 Later that year, the novel Graham Crackers: Fuzzy Memories, Silly Bits, and Outright Lies was released.
 It is a semi-sequel to A Liar's Autobiography, with Chapman's works compiled by Yoakum.
 A compendium of writings, Calcium Made Interesting: Sketches, Letters, Essays & Gondolas, also compiled and edited by Yoakum, was published in 2005 in association with the David Sherlock and John Tomiczek trust.
 In 2000, Chapman's play O Happy Day was performed by Dad's Garage Theatre Company in Atlanta, Georgia, with the assistance of Cleese and Palin.
 In 2006, the album and DVD release Looks Like Another Brown Trouser Job came out, featuring a college lecture recorded in April 1988.

 A blue plaque has been placed at The Angel, Highgate, in commemoration of Chapman.

 In June 2011, it was announced that Cleese, Jones, Gilliam and Palin would perform in a 3D-animated version of Chapman's memoir A Liar's Autobiography: Volume VI.
 Co-director Jeff Simpson worked closely with Chapman's estate and the surviving Python members to "get this exactly right".
 The film, titled A Liar's Autobiography: The Untrue Story of Monty Python's Graham Chapman, was shown at the Toronto International Film Festival in September 2012 and premiered in the UK the following month as part of the BFI London Film Festival.
 The voices of Cleese, Gilliam, Jones and Palin were spliced into commentary recorded by Chapman reading from his memoir and taped shortly before his death.
 The film's official trailer quoted Chapman as saying, "This is the best film I've been in since I died."

 In September 2012, a British Comedy Society blue plaque commemorating Chapman was unveiled at The Angel pub in Highgate by Jones, Palin, Barry Cryer, Ray Davies and Carol Cleveland.
 Palin said, "Highgate was his patch, and he should be celebrated because he was a very good, brilliant, funny, nice, wise, kind man, who occasionally drank too much."

 In December 2014, a green plaque funded by Leicestershire County Council was placed on Chapman's former home in Burton Road, Melton Mowbray.
 A year later, a blue plaque at the entrance of Chapman's old school, King Edward VII School, was reported as stolen but was later found inside the building.
 In March 2017, the plaque was moved to Melton Mowbray town centre.